Radiantly Alive in Bali

 I plan and execute my conscious travel experiences with plenty of care and attention to deliver seamless and nourishing experiences.
 Here’s some key info to help you make your travel plans and get the most out of the program:

-• We’ll begin our program the following morning with an orientation followed by a gentle class.
+We’ll begin our program the following morning with an orientation followed by a gentle class.

-• And, if your circumstances permit, I recommend staying on in Bali to integrate your experience further and explore some of the island’s endless offerings.
+We conclude on the morning of the last day after breakfast and I recommend staying on in Bali to integrate your experience further and explore some of the island’s endless offerings.

 “I go to nature to be soothed and healed, and to have my senses put together.”